borab96/risk-parity/README.md

 ```

-and saves the following 4 plots in in the directory ``./plots``:
+and saves the following 4 plots in the directory ``./plots``:

 ![](plots/sample_perf.png)
 ![](plots/sample_weights.png)
 ![](plots/sample_sharpes.png)
 ![](plots/sample_drawdown.png)

+> The actual plots are interactive plotly figures in html format

  In this case, the hyperparameter tuner chooses ``(gamma, rebalance )`` to be ``(0.37, 15)``
 meaning that the optimal portfolio is one that is rebalanced every 15 trading days and one that gives slight preference
 to risk contribution diversification over maximizing the Sharpe ratio.
+The clustering algorithm is turned off because
+our portfolio choice of SPY sectors is already hierarchical in nature.

+## Example: Many correlated assets

+The file ``notebooks/top50.txt`` contains a list of the 50 largest US companies at the time it was saved (Jan 2022).
+In this case we turn the clustering algorithm on to get more robust optimal portfolios.
+See [this notebook](notebooks/clustering.ipynb)
+for details.
+Because the clustering algorithm learns how to diversify based on correlation hierarchies, we don't really need
+to enforce risk parity error minimization here.
+While not implemented, the optimization metric for each cluster could be chosen
+to simply be returns themselves.